Theobragstad/MySports/README.md

  - Explore sports and teams
  - View your teams
  - View all players and player profiles
-  - Search players by multiple fields
+  - Search players by multiple fields (class year, username, name, player ID, sport, team, gender)
+  - Connect with players by phone number on their profile
+___
 **How to run locally**:
 - Download and open Docker Desktop
 - Open or clone repository and navigate to 'project-code" directory